FAQs for Children/Teens

 Do you offer make-ups?

 Yes—if you miss a lesson, you can reschedule it if I have an available slot that week, during my regular teaching hours only.
 If no spaces are available that week, you can “bank” it for later.
+You can also do a Zoom lesson during your lesson time if your child feels up to it (sickness) or perhaps you just couldn’t get to the studio.
 I leave it up to parents to remember their bankable reschedules.
 I also provide parents with a Lesson Swap Sheet so if you know in advance you can’t make a lesson, you can swap with another parent!

 check out my studio policy page for more info.